AdobeDocs/commerce-php/src/pages/developer/components/code-generation.md

 ### Advantages of generating code {#codegen-over-adv}

-Code generation is required in Magento 2.
+Code generation is required in Adobe Commerce and Magento Open Source.
 Generating code assures you of the following:

 *  The code is correct.
 You don’t have to worry that the generated code is delegating to the wrong method or forgetting a semicolon, and you don’t have to write tests for the generated code.
 *  Code generation writes the boilerplate code to enable you to write more challenging and interesting code.